Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/review/examination-two-review.md

 - Knowledge of the trade-offs associated with methods for organizing web media into a gallery

-## Chapter Six: Using CSS for Layout
+## Chapter Seven: Using CSS for Layout

 - An understanding of the term "normal flow" and how it influences the layout of web elements